Coote shines as Hull KR beat Hull FC in derby

 With the lead assembled, the hosts were largely untroubled and a raucous support were able to cheer their side home.

-Brett Hodgson's Airlie Birds lacked composure and quality, trying to force passes and not even the mercurial talent of Jake Connor or organisation of Luke Gale had an impact, as attempts to push plays without dominance of the middle failed to produce.
+Brett Hodgson's Airlie Birds lacked composure and quality, trying to force passes and not even the mercurial talent of Jake Connor or organisation of Gale had an impact, as attempts to push plays without dominance of the middle failed to produce.

 Hull KR: Coote; Ryan, Kenny-Dowall, Wood, Hall; Milnes, Abdull; Maher, Parcell, King, Halton, Linnett, Minchella